India: Text message threats, rumours came from Pakistan

-Thousands of students and workers from India's northeast fled Mumbai, Bangalore and other cities, fearing retaliation for recent violence against Muslims in Assam, one of the states in their far-flung corner of the country.
+Thousands of students and workers from the northeast fled Mumbai, Bangalore and other cities, fearing retaliation for recent violence against Muslims in Assam.

 The false rumours of Muslim revenge attacks were fuelled by threats posted on social media websites and spread through text messages.
 Migrants were also alarmed by misleading images that purported to show victims of mass killings.